BringusStudios/luckma-ps5/README.md

 Online shopping links listed here are affiliate links that generate me a small revenue when purchased from

+If you want to get into the weeds and change things/wanna read the source code, flash the img to your microSD card and SSH into the Luckfox and find the main script at /usr/local/bin/ps5-jailbreak.sh

 ## Compatibility

 **Phat PS5** (only firmware 3.xx or 4.xx currently)